hasanhusseini/CSCI331_Group1_ResearchFQDFQTNTaxonomy/README.md

 - Youlun Wang

 ## Contents
-- `Documents`→ Individual notes from each member summarizing their contribution and key insights.
+- `Notes`→ Individual notes from each member summarizing their contribution and key insights.
-- `Video` → MP4 recording of the whole presentation.
+- `Presentation` → MP4 recording of the whole presentation.

 ## Submission
 Individual notes and presentation videos are located inside the respective folders.